 And, here’s the thing.
-I recently learned that there’s not just one thing that’s important to getting your podcast found in iTunes.
+I recently learned that there’s not just one thing that’s important to getting your podcast found in Apple Podcasts.
 There are three!
 And, I need your help with these!

-- Subscribe to the Copeland Coaching Podcast on iTunes.
-It turns out that the number of subscriptions actually impacts your ranking within iTunes.
+- Subscribe to the Copeland Coaching Podcast on Apple Podcasts.
+It turns out that the number of subscriptions actually impacts your ranking within Apple Podcasts.
 So, please subscribe here.

 - Listen to the podcast!
 I think you’ll really enjoy it.
 I’ve been recording the podcast for over two years and have built up over 100 episodes of free content and tips for job seekers.
 Listen here.

-- Leave me a review in iTunes.
+- Leave me a review in Apple Podcasts.
 I almost never ask for reviews because it always seems to be too much.
 But, you have to ask for what you need, right?
 And, I need more reviews.
-These also impact my show’s ranking on iTunes.
+These also impact my show’s ranking on Apple Podcasts.
 You can leave a review here.

 Here are a few episodes I think you might really like.
 Check them out by clicking on their links below.